CenterBLC/N1904/docs/characterencoding.md

 ## Example of Unicode related mismatches

-There are a few differences in Unicode encoding between the base features and some add-on BOL features.
-These differences may be difficult to  notice when compared on a screen.
-When using a small piece of Python code, the differences can be made visable, for example, for the word θεὸς in Romans 1:19.
+There are some differences in Unicode encoding between the base features and certain add-on BOL features, particularly concerning homoglyphs—characters that look identical or very similar but have different Unicode values.
+These subtle differences can be difficult to spot on screen.
+However, using a small Python script, these distinctions can be revealed, such as in the word θεὸς in Romans 1:19.

 ```python
 for char in item:    # stores the unicode encoded string